gargujjwal/hackforher-health/README.md

 Before setting up the project, ensure you have the following installed:

-- Maven
-- PostgreSQL Database
-- Anaconda Environment
+- Docker
-- Node.JS 20
+- Docker Compose

 ### Installation